JHJORE/NeRF_in_Ue5/README.md

 #### HTC Vive
-Difficult to set up, need to set up the sensors.
-You have to use cable.
+Difficult to set up because the requirement for setting up the sensors can be difficult to achieve in some types of roomes.
+You also have to use cable.
 A good headset, but we would recommend Oculus

 #### SteamVR
 Works with Oculus, but not enterprise Oculus.
 We used it to get VR to work with InstantNGP